How are credits calculated?

 What do the tags next to my redeemed credits mean?

-• The tag “Not submitted” indicates that no board was selected in your profile at the time your credits were claimed.
+The tag “Not submitted” indicates that no board was selected in your profile at the time your credits were claimed.
+Update your profile with your correct board information, and then click the “Resubmit” icon next to the relevant claimed credit(s) under the “Claimed” tab.

-• The tag “Rejected” indicates that one or more boards was selected in your profile at the time your credits were claimed, but the credits were NOT successfully submitted to the board(s).
-Please email hello@amboss.com for help.
+The tag “Rejected” indicates that one or more boards was selected in your profile at the time your credits were claimed, but the credits were NOT successfully submitted to the board(s).
+Please double check that all the information in your profile is correct, including your name, birth month and year, and board IDs.
+Your information needs to exactly match the information that the board has on file for you.
+After updating any errors, click the “Resubmit” icon next to the relevant claimed credit(s) under the “Claimed” tab:

 Why are credits with the tag “Submitted” not appearing on my board’s website?